-Story of Narada falling into Maya
+Story of Narada Falling into Maya

 Once, Narada – Wandering Sage of the Devas, sat in deep meditation.
-As it would always happen, whenever an individual performed such intense penance, King of Devas – Indra got worried, not knowing what the sage’s intention behind the penance was.
+As it would always happen, whenever an individual performed such intense penance, the King of Devas – Indra got worried, not knowing what the sage’s intention behind the penance was.

 Possessive about the throne of Swarga (heaven), Indradev assumed that the penance was aimed to gain the lordship of heaven.
 So, to disturb Narada’s Tapasya (meditation), he sent Kamadeva – the lord of desire & lust to distract the ascetic’s penance.